How to Mount a Dartboard on Drywall (No Damage Methods)

 Quick answer (put this near the top)

 If you want the least wall damage, mount your dartboard into a stud (only small screw holes), or use a freestanding dartboard stand for zero holes.
-If you can’t hit a stud, use heavy-duty drywall anchors (toggle/molly) and tighten everything so the board doesn’t wobble.
+When studs are unavailable, heavy-duty drywall anchors provide strong support.(toggle/molly) and tighten everything so the board doesn’t wobble.

 Why drywall mounting goes wrong (and how to avoid it)

-Drywall is basically a hard outer skin over empty space.
+In simple terms, drywall is basically a hard outer skin over empty space.
 When people say “my dartboard fell” or “my wall got destroyed,” it’s usually because:

 The board wasn’t level or was mounted on an unstable point